lakruzz/lakruzz.com/en/_posts/2018-03-03-docker-jekyll.md

 jekyll serve --config _config.yml,_dev_config.yml
 ```

 I've even created an alias for that as well.
-The things I end up adding to my `.zshrc` file sums up to:
+The things I end up adding to my `.zshrc` (... or `.bashrc`) file sums up to:

 ```shell
 # Docker-machine env setup